second-state/wasm-joey/README.md

 For a simple and easy to follow demonstration of how to create, deploy and execute WebAssembly please read [this Medium article called Programming the Web with WebAssembly](https://medium.com/wasm/programming-the-web-with-webassembly-e90d17bde276)

 # Feedback is very welcome
-We have [an area devoted to creating tests](https://github.com/second-state/wasm-joey/tree/master/tests) where we try and simulate every possible HTTP requests.
-This testing area will ensure that everything is always working for you.
-If you have an issue, please let us know as many details as possible so we can write a test and solve any issues once and for all.
-Please [click here and provide details so we can assist](https://github.com/second-state/wasm-joey/issues).
+We have [an area devoted to feedback](https://github.com/second-state/wasm-joey/blob/master/FEEDBACK.md).
+Please feel free to raise any questions, issues and/or feature request via the link in this paragraph.

 **END UPDATE**